CHAPTER 7

 (1)

-In the event a motor vehicle is abandoned on private property, the owner or lessee of such property or his legally authorized agent may have it removed from his property by having it towed and impounded by a tow operator.
+In the event a motor vehicle is abandoned on private property, the owner or lessee of such property or such owner or lessee's legally authorized agent may have it removed from such property by having it towed and impounded by a tow operator.

 (2)